fabric8io/kubernetes-client/doc/MIGRATION-v6.md

 - DSL methods available off of a collection context involving a resource - client.configMaps().create(configMap) - should instead use a no-argument method - client.configMaps().resource(configMap).create() or client.resource(configMap).create().

+The only exception to the above is patch(PatchContext, item) - it is valid to be called after withName.

 ## Object Sorting

 KubernetesList and Template will no longer automatically sort their objects by default.
 You may use the HasMetadataComparator to sort the items as needed.